General Info – summary

 Flowers

-The very impressive, almost hairless and 5-merous Flowers emerge in winter – usually before the leaves appear.
+The very impressive, almost hairless, sweet-scented Flowers emerge in winter – usually before the leaves appear.
 Each magnificent, eye-catching flower is bisexual and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 The flowers are up to 4,5cm in diameter.
 Flowers occur in few-flowered terminal heads, or contracted cymes (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first).
 The Calyx has 5 Sepals which are divided almost to the base.
 The white funnel-shaped Corolla tube is streaked with red or pink (photo 06).
 The 5 Petal lobes are broad, spreading horizontally from the tube and have a crinkled, uneven margin (photo 515).
 They are white to pale pink with broad red or rose pink tinged margins.
 Each lobe is as long as the tube and lanceolate.
-Lobes overlap to the right.
+These lobes overlap to the right (photo 348).
 Occasionally all white flowers appear.
 The 4 Stamens are attached to the widened part of the corolla tube.
 Filaments are very short.
 The 4-locular lanceolate Anthers have bases shaped like an arrowhead and fused with the style, and end with a long, hairy appendage (photo 348).
 Pollen is only produced in the upper portion.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) containing a superior, hairless Ovary with many ovules and 2 free Carpels.
-The single short cylindrical Style has a capitate (formed like a head) Stigma possessing a basal rim.
+The single short cylindrical Style has a capitate (formed like a head) Stigma and possesses a basal rim.
 (May-Sep).

 Fruit